-Volcanic aerosol forcing projects partly onto the CTI.
-While the response obtained using CTI as the regressor is weakly negative in the Pacific, it becomes warm-ENSO-like when R is used as the regressor (Fig. 5).
-The result is statistically significant and appears consistent with the earlier suggestion of Handler (1984).
-However, there is uncertainty in the choice of the volcano index, and the time behavior of the response a few years after the eruption may not follow the aerosol optical depth.
+Volcano response: Volcano aerosol forcing projects partly onto the CTI.
+While the response obtained using CTI as the regressor is weakly negative in the Pacific, it becomes warm-ENSO-like when R is used as the regressor.
+The result is statistically significant, and appears consistent with the earlier suggestion of Handler [1984].
+However there is uncertainty in the choice of the volcano index and the time behavior of the response a few years after the eruption may not follow the aerosol optical depth.

-We repeated the calculation without using V as one of the regressors, and our previous responses to anthropogenic, solar, and ENSO indices are little changed; so, these responses are unaffected by the choice of volcano index.
+We repeated the calculation without using V as one of the regressors, and our previous responses to anthropogenic, solar and ENSO indices are little changed; so these responses are unaffected by the choice of volcano index.

-3. Conclusions
+3. Conclusion

-We have demonstrated that in the tropical Pacific the anthropogenic or solar forcing produces mostly a warmer sea surface temperature, but the spatial pattern is not in the form of an ENSO-like warm tongue or cold tongue.
-There is consistency in such responses in two different sea surface temperature datasets of long duration.
-The warming response in the tropical Pacific to greenhouse forcing is consistent with recent Intergovernmental Panel on Climate Change model results (Vecchi et al. 2008; Xie et al. 2010).
-The magnitude of solar warming is found in this region to be about $0.1^{\circ} \pm 0.3^{\circ}$ C. The much larger response (of 1°C cooling in a beautiful cold tongue in the equatorial Pacific) found by Van Loon and Meehl (2008) is likely due to ENSO and not to the amplifying effect of positive cloud feedback.
+We have demonstrated that in the tropical Pacific the anthropogenic or solar forcing produces mostly a warmer sea-surface temperature, but the spatial pattern is not in the form of an ENSO-like warm tongue or cold tongue.
+There is consistency in such responses in two different sea-surface temperature datasets of long duration.
+The warming response in the tropical Pacific to greenhouse forcing is consistent with recent IPCC model results (Vecchi et al. [2008]; Xie et al. [2010]).
+The magnitude of solar warming is found in this region to be about 0.1 ± 0.3 C. The much larger response (of 1 C cooling in a beautiful cold tongue in equatorial Pacific) found by Van Loon and Meehl [2008] is likely due to ENSO and not to the amplifying effect of positive cloud feedback.

-Acknowledgments.
-The research is supported by National Science Foundation, Climate Dynamics Program, under Grant ATM 0808375.
+Acknowledgment: The research is supported by National Science Foundation, Climate Dynamics Program, under grant ATM 0808375.
 We thank Dr. Gabriel Vecchi and two anonymous reviewers for their helpful comments.